Asymptotics of cut distributions and robust modular inference using Posterior Bootstrap: Abstract

 \section{Abstract}

-Bayesian inference provides a framework to combine an arbitrary number of model components with shared parameters, allowing joint uncertainty estimation and the use of all available data sources.
-However, misspecification of any part of the model might propagate to all other parts and lead to unsatisfactory results.
+Bayesian inference provides a framework to combine various model components with shared parameters, allowing joint uncertainty estimation and the use of all available data sources.
+Unfortunately, misspecification of any part of the model might propagate to all other parts and can lead to unsatisfactory results.
 Cut distributions have been proposed as a remedy, where the information is prevented from flowing along certain directions.
-We consider cut distributions from an asymptotic perspective, find the equivalent of the Laplace approximation, and notice a lack of frequentist coverage for the associate credible regions.
-We propose algorithms based on the Posterior Bootstrap that deliver credible regions with the nominal frequentist asymptotic coverage.
-The algorithms involve numerical optimization programs that can be performed fully in parallel.
-The results and methods are illustrated in various settings, such as causal inference with propensity scores and epidemiological studies.
+We study cut distributions from an asymptotic perspective and obtain a Bernstein-von Mises theorem, as well as a Laplace approximation with quantitative bounds.
+We then propose an algorithm based on the Posterior Bootstrap that delivers credible regions with the nominal frequentist asymptotic coverage.
+The proposed methods are illustrated with numerical experiments in a variety of examples, including causal inference with propensity scores.